Box-Robotics/ros2-ouster-tools/ouster_tools/doc/ptp_tuning.md

 PTP Tuning
 ==========

-This document covers synchronizing the LiDAR clock to your local system time over PTP.
-It also includes some tips on PTP tuning.
+This document covers synchronizing the LiDAR clock to your local grandmaster clock over PTP.

 - [Introduction](#introduction)
 - [Validating the PTP Setup](#validating-the-ptp-setup)